Huegoxaga/notes/algorithm/ml.md

 ### Text data preprocessing

+#### Normalization

+- Clean text
+- leave out all double qoutes
+- Stop Words - are words that are not providing useful information and will be excluded from the text.
+- Stemmer - are used to transform various forms of a word to a common one.
+Ex, different tense of a verb to the present tense.
+- Replace all non alphapetic and numerial character to space.
+- Use lower case for words
+- Example command for a quick cleanup, `cat <filemane>.txt | sed -e "s/\([.\!?,'/()]\)/ \1 /g" | tr "[:upper:]" "[:lower:]" > <filemane>.preprocessed.txt`

+#### Tokenization

+- Tokenization of raw text is a standard pre-processing step for many NLP tasks.
+For English, tokenization usually involves punctuation splitting and separation of some affixes like possessives
+  - Break a sentense apart based on punctuations and possessives
+- Other languages require more extensive token pre-processing, which is usually called segmentation.
+  - Break a sentense apart based on words, when a word in a language can be various number of characters without spacing and punctuations
+  - Some commonly used tool are shown as below: - [Stanford word segmenter](https://nlp.stanford.edu/software/segmenter.html) for Chinese and Arabic. - [Mecab](https://taku910.github.io/mecab/) for Japanese - [UETsegmenter](https://github.com/phongnt570/UETsegmenter) for Vietnamese - [Europarl](http://www.statmt.org/europarl/) for Latin, Cyrillic, Hebrew or Greek scripts - ICU tokenizer - [Click](https://arxiv.org/abs/1802.06893) to learn more

+#### Word Representations

 - one-hot vectors - a way to represent a word in a set vocabulary by an vector (array), each word in the vocabulary is associated with one index and the word is represented by an array that has `1` on the correponding index and everywhere else is `0`
   - The demesion of the vector equals the number words in the vocabulary
 - Bag of word - It is a way to preprocess text data by using an array of count for all unique words to record the occurrence of each word in the text data.